DaraCarrigan/noname/README.md

-The rise of cottage industries and early forms of industrialization in Europe during the 17th century laid the groundwork for the Industrial Revolution of the 18th and 19th centuries.
+The Treaty of Westphalia, signed in 1648, marked the end of the Thirty Years' War in Europe and established the principle of state sovereignty, laying the groundwork for modern international relations.